Five lessons in project management.

-When people visit your website or read an email or book you've produced, they want to know if the information you're giving them is the information they need.
+When people visit your website, read an email, or grab a book you've published, they want to trust the information you present.

-Call or write today and we'll help you look good ... online and on paper.
+Call or write today and I'll help you look good ... online and on paper.

 When you post or distribute new information, you're competing with a slew others doing the same.

 How can you stand out?